XYOracleNetwork/plugins/README.md

 ## Description

-> Primary SDK for using the XYO Protocol 2.0 from TypeScript/JavaScript.
+> Plugins (Witnesses, Diviners, etc...) to be used with the XYO Platform
 > Designed to work in both browser based and Node JS based solutions.

 ## Use the sdk in another project